NoOne2949/A-Comprehensive-Evaluation-of-LLMs-for-Generating-Solidity/ReadMe.md

 This folder contains the ground truth data, and a CSV file `sample_of_interest.csv` with metrics related to the ground truth function, for instance, complexities.

 ### gas_and_functionality/
 This folder contains data, code, and results related to gas consumption and functional correctness assessment.
+It also includes the `gr_contracts` subfolder, which contains contracts from the ground truth that can be compiled.
+To insert data into the model folder, use the `write_contracts.py` script.

 ### preprocess
 Add a description for the `preprocess` folder here.